Napa Valley AVA

 "We wanted our winery to signify boldness and American standards..."

-Ian White grew up in the Bay Area of California and often accompanied his parents up to Napa Valley for wine tastings.
-It was a significant part of his upbringing and it most certainly aided his appreciation for wines and winemaking.
-At one point, he met a girl from Napa Valley and they eventually got married.
-That cemented the fact for Smith that he was definitely intended to be in the wine business.
+“I grew up in the Bay Area,” offered Ian White, “and I always accompanied my parents up to Napa Valley for wine tastings.
+I guess it was a big part in my growing up and most certainly aided my appreciation for wines and winemaking.
+At one point, I met this marvelous girl from Napa Valley and we eventually got married.
+That cemented in my mind the fact that I was definitely intended to be in the wine business.”

-Smith Devereux Wines’ continued success and its steps up the proverbial ladder will bear watching for years to come.
-It is a great pleasure to introduce our Platinum Plus!
-Wine Club members to Smith Devereux Winery and its incredibly expressive Cabernet Sauvignon.
+It is a great pleasure to introduce our Platinum Wine Club members to Smith Devereux Winery.
 Enjoy!

 Map of the area